-The Dyson 360 Eye was a long time coming, and at £799.99, not cheap.
+The Dyson 360 Eye was a long time coming, and at £799.99, not cheap - you'll be lucky to find a Dyson deal on it, too.
 If you've clocked the review score already, you're probably assuming this will be a fairly negative review, but it's actually not.

 The Dyson 360 Eye is, in a number of ways, the best robot vac you can get.
 However, it doesn't ace the best of its cheaper competition sufficiently to fully justify its price, and it has a couple of notable deficiencies compared to older bots.

 Should you buy one?
 Read on, and decide...